balena-io-experimental/inkyshot/README.md

 Finally, you can choose to fix Inkyshot to display only weather.
 Set `NEXT_DISPLAY` to `weather`, `DISPLAY_QUOTE` to false and don't set `INKY_MESSAGE`.
 In this setup, inkyshot will keep updating weather information after every minutes set by `ALTERNATE_FREQUENCY`.

+### Wifi Connect

+As from v1.2.0 this project includes [wifi-connect](https://github.com/balena-io/wifi-connect) which is a utility for dynamically setting the WiFi configuration on a Linux device via a captive portal.
+If your device is not connected to the internet, an access point will be created.
+You can refer to the docs [here](https://github.com/balenablocks/wifi-connect#customisation) for customizing the different settings for wifi-connect.

 ## Case